Ecological Recovery/Fire Ecology

-European settlers torched our province, but in pre-European times, many centuries intervened between fires in the mixed Acadian forest which predominates in our province.
+European settlers torched Nova Scotia, but in pre-European times, many centuries intervened between fires in the mixed Acadian forest which predominates in our province.
 In recent years, efficient fire control has reduced fire frequency to lower-than natural intervals.
 Climate warming may be changing it all again.

 Fire Ecology (Journal)